Embezzlement, Extortion, and Bribery

 For extortion where the payment demanded is valued at $1,000 or less, the penalty for conviction is up to one year in prison.
 If the amount exceeds $1,000, a defendant in a federal extortion case faces up to three years in prison if convicted.

 All federal crimes are serious crimes.
 When you are first made aware that you are under investigation, you should contact an attorney as soon as possible.
-Remember that everything you say can later be used against you by prosecution.
-It is not only wise to refuse investigators' questions until you have a lawyer present, it is your constitutional right.
+Remember that everything you say can later be used against you by the prosecution.
+It is not only wise to refuse investigators’ questions until you have a lawyer present, it is your constitutional right.

 A federal extortion conviction carries the potential for prison time, but it also carries a heavy stigma.
 Federal convictions can do costly damage to your personal and professional reputation.
 People often believe those accused of such offenses to be dishonest, untrustworthy and lacking integrity.
 Sometimes these consequences of the crime are far more damaging than any potential prison time.
 David Benowitz and his team of attorneys will work aggressively to protect your rights and your good name in the face of accusations of criminal activity.
-They are dedicated to ensuring a fair trial and making sure that your case is portrayed in the best possible light.

 An experienced criminal defense attorney can help minimize the consequences of an extortion charge or potential conviction.
 If you have been charged with extortion or you know the charge is impending, contact David Benowitz today.
 We have helped countless people fight federal criminal charges and are poised to help you.
 Call (202) 600-9900 for more information or to schedule a free consultation.